MontiCore/montithings/generators/montithings2cpp/src/main/java/montithings/generator/README.md

 These freemarker templates contain the "blueprints" for the C++ code to be generated.

-In constrast to the rest of the generation, the C++ generation from the behavior sublanguage is carried out by `CppPrettyPrinter` (in the `helper` folder) that uses MontiCore's Java-based pretty printer for the MCCommonStatements.
+In contrast to the rest of the generation, the C++ generation from the behavior sublanguage is carried out by `CppPrettyPrinter` (in the `helper` folder) that uses MontiCore's Java-based pretty printer for the MCCommonStatements.